sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ## Usage with PgBouncer

 [PgBouncer] is a lightweight connections pooler for PostgreSQL.
-It allows more clients connection with the PostgreSQL database without running into connection limits.
+It allows more clients to connect with the PostgreSQL database without running into connection limits.

 When [PgBouncer] is used, we need to include `statement_cache_mode=describe` in the PostgreSQL connection url.
 This can be done by configuring the `PGDATASOURCE` and `CODEINSIGHTS_PGDATASOURCE` environment variables to `postgres://username:password@pgbouncer.mycompany.com:5432/sg?statement_cache_mode=describe`